florentpoujol/CSharpToUnityScriptConverter/readme.md

 ##Delegates and Events

-They does not exists in UnityScript but can be simulated to some extends.
+They do not exists in UnityScript but can be simulated to some extends.

-You can't create custom-nammed delegate or callable types as in C# or Boo but you can express specific method signatures as Boo does :
+You can't create custom-nammed delegates or callable types as in C# or Boo but you can express specific method signatures as Boo does :

 C# :